verdaux/BookNotes/Fact Machine/DOAC - prof Jiang notes.md

 - [ ] If nothing is done by the US for the Russian aggression, then Russia takes over Ukraine.
 - [ ] Then Russia forms an alliance with China.
 - [ ] Then Russia, Iran and China together they build a Euraisan rail network.
 If look at these 3 countries on a map, they border the entire Asian continent from the west.
 This negates the American sea power.
+- [ ] The BRICS nations would deal in Gold instead of USD.
+Because, gold is valuable, USD is just a currency.
+Not a real, tangible asset.
+- [ ] When US attacks Iran, it cuts China's fuel resources pathway.
+China's dependency on middle east for crude oil is 50-60%.